Introduction: Psalm 5 setting the tone for 1 Samuel 21ff.

 The third thing about this submission to God was that it manifested itself in worship and prayer.
 This was not just a theoretical concept.
 Verses 1-3 are so clear on that.
 God cannot bless a prayerless resistance to tyranny.
 God is not in the business of overthrowing tyranny and replacing it with autonomy.
 Both are a stench in His nostrils.
 In fact, He uses tyrants to wake His autonomous people up to a sense of dependence and to make them cry out to Him once again as David was doing.
 Then He punishes tyrants as well.
 But when rebels are characterized as prayer warriors, you will know that it is a rebel movement that is not in rebellion against God.
 As David fled from Saul this Psalm gave him a proper perspective.

-This ‘rebel' was siding with God, not siding with rebellion (vv.
+This "rebel" was siding with God, not siding with rebellion (vv.
 4-6)

-Roman numeral II is that this so-called ‘rebel' was siding with God, not siding with rebellion.
+This so-called ‘rebel' was siding with God, not siding with rebellion.
 We have already touched on that, but it bears emphasizing.
 Let's read verses 4-6.

 Psalms 5:4 For You are not a God who takes pleasure in wickedness,